“Avignon. Evening (the Papal Palace)” by Paul Signac

 The Pointillism theory worked on the idea that the eye of the viewer would blend the colors upon looking at the entire piece.
 Signac was taken with the pointillism method.
 He abandoned the longer brush strokes used by the impressionists for the small, unblended dots of pointillism.

 Avignon.
-Evening (the Papal Palace)” is currently in the collections of the Musée d’Orsay in Paris, France.
+Evening (the Papal Palace)” is currently on display at the Musée d’Orsay in Paris, France.

 For more on Paul Signac, please visit his short biography here.